Top Menu

 1. MEASURE & CUT THE PLYWOOD TO SIZE

-For the height, I measured from the very top of the cabinet all the way down passing 3/4" of the first shelf or base of the cabinet.
+For the height, I measured from the very top of the cabinet all the way down, passing 3/4" of the first shelf or base of the cabinet.

-My next step was to add/iron the wood veneer all around the plywood to give it a better finish. it's totally optional.
+My next step was to add/iron the wood veneer all around the plywood to give it a better finish.
+It's totally optional.

 Then, it's time to add the wooden strips or rails & stiles to give that boring plywood some style.